cirosantilli/cirosantilli.github.io/interests.md

 -   low-level, performance critical applications: systems programming, network programming, HPC, scientific computing, compilers, databases...

-I can speak [a few languages](/self-evaluation#natural-languages) but I strongly prefer to produce content (code, documentation, reports) in English, since it is more productive to the world as a whole.
+I can speak [a few languages](/skills#natural-languages) but I strongly prefer to produce content (code, documentation, reports) in English, since it is more productive to the world as a whole.
 I don't mind speaking other languages at the office however.

 I prefer textual learning sources (e.g. Wikipedia) over videos (e.g. Kahn Academy), because they are: cheaper to make, modify, searchable and take less disk space and bandwidth.
 A sequence of well chosen images is better than any video.

 I like open source, but I will use whichever license achieves the goals better.

-I don't care about money or fame: they are just tools to help me to:

-- improve the world
-- provide for my loved ones

 ## Why I am interested in those things